pit-ray/win-vind/how_to_use/index.md

 ## Note
 - `F8 + F9` is safe forced termination.
-- win-vind **cannot** operate some windows given high-rank authorization than itself.
+- win-vind could **not** operate some windows given high-rank authorization than itself.
 For example, if you start **Task Manager** having the highest authorization and select its window, you cannot move, click or scroll the mouse cursor by win-vind.
 If you want to operate all windows, I recommend giving win-vind the administrator authorization.
 (Please use **Task Scheduler**.

 <hr>